kaiewiggins/kaiewiggins.github.io/_posts/2026-09-19-fall-update.md

 - Nov.
 14-15: Winterfaire in Courtenay, BC

 - Nov.
 21: Christmas at Filberg in Comox, BC

+- Dec.
+28: Vanier Winter Market in Courtenay, BC

-- Nov.
+- Dec.
 12-13: Winterfaire in Courtenay, BC

 As always, if you're looking for one-off event programming, or continuing workshops or mentorship, you can always find more information and inspiration on my [Bookings](/bookings.html) page; current and upcoming examples include festival speaking, creative workshops, and even some one-to-one mentorships with young writers.